Just like all mechanical types of equipment in this world, cars are also liable to damage.

-Which is why cars need to be maintained properly.
-For example, If your car is losing power while you are driving it is possible that there is some problem with acceleration.
+This is why cars need to be maintained properly.
+For example, If your car is losing power while you are driving, it is possible that there is a problem with acceleration.
 There are many reasons why this can happen.

-A car can lose acceleration due to various reason.
+A car can lose acceleration due to various reasons.
 Here are some of the most common reasons why it’s losing power.

 1. Faulty Fuel Filter

 You will feel as if you are losing power while you accelerate.
 So, when this happens the first thing you should do is check your fuel filter.
 The fuel filter is located in the engine bay or near the fuel tank in your car’s trunk.
-If the fuel filter is clogged then you can get it changed from the mechanic who will charge you a very paltry sum.
+If the fuel filter is clogged, then you can get it changed by a mechanic who will charge you a very paltry sum.

 2. Clogged/Dirty Air Filter